hoangdieuctu/icommerce/README.md

 An online shopping application which sell the products. <br>
 User can search the products they want then add to a shopping cart and proceed to place an order.<br>
-To manage and make the users be satisfied, all the users' activities are related to the products such as finding, filtering, viewing detail information a product will be stored.
+To manage and make the users satisfied, all the users' activities are related to the products such as finding, filtering, viewing detail information will be stored.

 ### Table of Contents
 **[Entity Relationship Diagram](#entity-relationship-diagram)**<br>